Full screen

 Dreaming about breasts meaning centers on nourishment, comfort, and intimacy, as breasts in dreams typically symbolize a deep need for nurturing, emotional security, or maternal connection, though they can also reflect desires, vulnerability, or concerns about femininity and self-image depending on the dream's context and your waking emotions.

-You just read what breast can mean.
-Not what yours meant.
+You read what it can mean.
+But what did yours mean?

 General meanings stop here.
-Tell the free app your exact dream and get a reading that actually fits you.
+In the free app, tell Dream Book your exact dream and get a reading that actually makes sense for you.

 The shape a breast dream takes matters as much as the symbol itself.
 Each variation pulls on a different thread of the nurture-vulnerability axis, and recognizing your scenario can sharpen the message considerably.
 At Dream Book we explore this symbol in depth.